inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

-:ned:`WiseRoute` implements Wise Route, a simple loop-free routing algorithm that builds a routing tree from a central network point, designed for sensor networks and convergecast traffic (WIreless SEnsor routing).
+:ned:`WiseRoute` implements Wise Route, a simple loop-free routing algorithm that builds a routing tree from a central network point, designed for sensor networks and convergecast traffic (Wireless Sensor routing).

 The sink (the device at the center of the network) broadcasts a route building message.
-Each network node that receives it selects the sink as parent in the routing tree, and rebroadcasts the route building message.
+Each network node that receives it selects the sink as a parent in the routing tree and rebroadcasts the route building message.
-This procedure maximizes the probability that all network nodes can join the network, and avoids loops.
+This procedure maximizes the probability that all network nodes can join the network and avoids loops.

 The :par:`sinkAddress` parameter specifies the sink network address, :par:`rssiThreshold` is a threshold to avoid using bad links (with too